How Long Does MDMA Comedown Last?

 The effects of ecstasy — changes in perception, increased sociability, energy boost — occur because of the drug’s ability to block the reuptake of certain neurotransmitters in the brain that are associated with happiness and pleasure, such as serotonin, dopamine, and norepinephrine.
 The brain therefore becomes “flooded” with these chemicals.
 After hours of this, the brain attempts to compensate for this unnatural activity by releasing less of these neurotransmitters in the first place.
 Then, when intake of the drug stops, users tend to experience a “crash” that results in opposite effects.

-Ecstasy Withdrawal Symptoms
+Ecstasy Come Down & Withdrawal Symptoms

 Symptoms of an ecstasy crash include: